 The response to Flatpak support in elementary OS has been overwhelmingly positive!
 We covered a lot of the details and frequently-asked questions back in April when we first announced our Flatpak plans.
 Be sure to give that a read if you want to learn more or want to see our longer-term plans.

-We'd like to specially thank System76 for sponsoring this work and blog post.
+We'd like to specially thank System76 for sponsoring this blog post and helping to sponsor our work.
 They make killer Linux laptops, desktops, and servers.
 If you're looking for a new computer, head their way!